+Three special resolutions were passed through Postal Ballot on 21st March, 2024.
 The Company followed the procedure for Postal Ballot as per Section 110 of the Companies Act, 2013 read with the Rule 22 of the Companies (Management and Administration) Rule 2014.
-The Scrutinizer submitted his report to the Chairman stating that the resolution has been dully passed by the Members with the requisite majority for re-appointment of Mr. Bikramjit Ahluwalia, Managing Director of the Company for next three Years.
+The Scrutinizer submitted his report to the Chairman stating that the resolutions have been duly passed by the Members with the requisite majority for re-appointment of Mr. Bikramjit Ahluwalia, Managing Director of the Company and for the appointment of Mr. Sunil Kumar Sachdeva and Mr. Ashok Khurana as Independent Directors of the Company.